 Pupils will be made aware of how to raise concerns or make a report and how any reports will be handled.
 This includes the process for reporting concerns about friends or peers.
 Pupils will also be reassured that they will be taken seriously, be supported, and kept safe.
-This process will be continually reviewed by the DSL.
+This process will be continually reviewed by the DSL / SLT.

-The school's procedures for managing allegations of child-on-child abuse are outlined in the School Behaviour Policy, Anti - Bullying Policy
+The school's procedures for managing allegations of child-on-child abuse are outlined in the School Behaviour Policy.
+Staff will follow these procedures, as well as the procedures outlined in the school's Anti-Bullying Policy and Exclusion Policy, where relevant.

-St Bartholomew's C of E Primary School will consider:
+St Peter's CE Primary School and DSL will consider: